dgerosa/machinelearning4physics_bicocca_2024/examsubmission.md

 It's really straightforward.
-Some screenshots here:
+Here are some screenshots:

 -----